How To Start Taking Control Of Your Data – Essential Privacy Tools

 Yes, we’re talking virus creators, ransomware spreaders and malicious hackers.

-Step 1: Get a proactive solution like Heimdal PRO, which checks your traffic and, when you connect to a malicious domain, stops the infection at its source.
+Step 1: Get a proactive solution like Thor Foresight, which checks your traffic and, when you connect to a malicious domain, stops the infection at its source.

 Step 2: For other ways of infection, like a particularly serious virus or a compromised USB, use a good antivirus.